gabrielpoissant/gabrielpoissant.github.io/index.md

 **Master’s in Data Science (University of Pittsburgh)** • San Diego, CA

-I build clear, decision-ready analysis from messy data — with strengths in modeling, SQL, and business/finance context.
+I build clear, decision-ready analysis from messy data, with strengths in modeling, SQL, and business/finance context.

 <!--